-M0566: Waiting for the full test results for analysis.
+M0566: It also uses online training, thus the time complexity and neural network memory consumption are similar to JVET-M0519.
+The main difference when compared with M0519 is that it generates 3 different CNN filter sets, so that the encoder can choose an appropriate one and send the corresponding flag to the decoder.
+Benefiting from that, the network can even be smaller than JVET-M0159, which is a 2-layer CNN network.

+M0827: It uses pre-trained network parameters.
+The network only have 4 convolutional layers.

 From the comparison of GFLOPs value in Table 3 and the encoding/decoding time shown in Table 2, it seems that their correlation is weak.
 Considering the purpose of reporting GFLOPs is used to estimate the time complexity as discussed in last meeting, we may need to discuss the phenomenon further in this meeting.